Atome-FE/llama-node/packages/docs/docs/backends/backends.md

 # Backends

-llama-node currently supports llama-rs and llama.cpp backends.
+llama-node currently supports llama-rs, llama.cpp and rwkv.cpp backends.

 The current version supports only one inference session on one LLama instance at the same time